werdnakof/DatabaseNotes/12_-_Parallel_Databases.md

 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/2PC-state.png?raw=true)
 **_with abort_**
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/2PC-state-abort.png?raw=true)
-State diagrams of coordinator and participants:
+State diagrams of C and Ps:
+C
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/state-diag-coord.png?raw=true)
+P
 ![](https://github.com/werdnakof/DatabaseNotes/blob/master/images/state-diag-part.png?raw=true)

-### Dealing with failures
+## Dealing with Failures

-Coordinator and participants can fail during a commit.
+C and Ps can fail during a commit.
 - Other nodes will time out while waiting for the next message from the failed node, and invoke a **_termination protocol_**
 - When failed node restarts, it tries to resolve the state of the commit by invoking **_recovery protocol_**
 - The protocols' behaviours depends on the state the node were when they failed.

 ### Termination Protocol (Coordinator)
+2 scenarios:
-Timeout in **Wait** state
+1. Timeout in **Wait** state
-- coordinator is waiting for participa
+	- C waits for Ps to vote on whether they will _commit_ or _abort_
+	- a missing vote means C cannot commit a _Global Transaction_
+	- C may abort the Global Transaction
+2. Timeout in **Commit**/**Abort** states
+	- C waits for Ps to acknowledge commit or abort
+	- C resends global decision to Ps who did not acknowledge

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMDg1NjkwMCw2Nzk1ODU4ODMsLTE3Mj
+eyJoaXN0b3J5IjpbMjAzNzExMTAzOSw2Nzk1ODU4ODMsLTE3Mj
 g5ODgwOSwtMjkzOTkzODY2LDM3NzY2NDU0MCwtNDY0NjkyODA3
 LDU4OTkxNDczNiwxNDUwNDY0MDkyLDc1NjI1MDMyNSwxNTQ2Nz
 AxOTMzLDE4MzcwNDIzNDMsLTU3ODAwMjg0LDE0Nzk5MjQxMjUs